There’s much buzz surrounding yoga these days.

 As you get older, it becomes increasingly important for you to maintain good balance, as you are more at risk if you have a bad fall.

-Yoga has a chance to improve your balance, especially if you’re practicing regularly.
+Yoga helps to improve your balance, especially if you’re practicing regularly.

 2. Yoga Can Relieve Your Stress

-A large number of adults suffer from the effects of prolonged stress.
+A large number of adults live with the effects of prolonged stress.

-Yoga has been shown to reduce the effects of stress, allowing you to relax and decompress.
+Yoga can help reduce the effects of stress, allowing you to relax and decompress.

 But it’s not just the physical exercise that allows you to relieve some of the stressors from your everyday life.